EzequielBruni/Rocky-Linux-Documentation-Style-Guide/introduction.md

 ## Images & screenshots
 A few tips to help you make the best images you can for tutorials.

-* All images will be hosted on [oh, we need to figure this out...
-I assume locally?]
 * [Recommended image sizes?]
+* The recommended format for images is JPG.
 * If there's a lot going on in your screenshot, consider adding a couple of helpful arrows pointing at the things that matter.
-* The recommended format for images is [JPG for bandwidth?
-WebP?
-PNGs are just so huge.]
 * Terminal commands are best put into a `code` element or block.
 If you must screenshot your terminal, make sure the text is big enough for people to easily see without zooming in.